Recruitment Guidelines and Policies

 The Colby Career Center promotes all of its events, including visits by recruiters, via our recruitment system/job database—Colby CareerLink, campus bulletin boards, electronic bulletin boards, e-mails directly to students, and partnerships across campus with faculty, coaches, and other appropriate offices like campus life.

 A variety of media equipment is available in almost all assigned spaces utilized for recruiting purposes, including screens, a projector, and a computer (typically an Apple).
-Upon special request, we can also provide VCR/DVD player, television, and videoconferencing technology.
+If you are planning on doing a PowerPoint presentation, it is often easiest to bring it on a USB/thumb drive.
 We ask that you let us know your media needs when you schedule your visit.
-Upon request, a staff member from the College’s Media Resources department can be available to assist you with media set-up.
+Upon request, we can also provide VCR/DVD player, television, and videoconferencing technology, and/or have a representative from the College’s Media Resources department be available to assist you with media set-up.

 The Colby Career Center adheres to the principles of professional conduct set forth by the National Association of Colleges and Employers and reserves the right to deny service to any organization that fails to meet these standards, which can be reviewed online at: http://www.naceweb.org/principles/

-- Please provide students with a reasonable amount of time (two (2) weeks or more) in which to make a thoughtful decision regarding job and internship offers.
+- Please provide students with a reasonable amount of time (a minimum of three (3) business days) in which to make a thoughtful decision regarding job and internship offers.

 - Job offers should remain on the table in their entirety during this period, and may not expire before a stated deadline.